joshwyatt/keyboard_shortcuts/README.md

 `command + NUMBER` : move to tab number NUMBER (not in Bash)

+`command + shift + 3` : screenshot - entire screen

+`command + shift + 4` : selective screenshot - click and drag mouse to capture a portion of the screen

 `fn + up` : page up

 `fn + down` : page down